projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 context, advances the guest IP to indicate the completion of instruction execution, and resumes the guest.

 MMIO access path is similar except for a VM exit reason of *EPT violation*.
+MMIO access is usually trapped through a ``VMX_EXIT_REASON_EPT_VIOLATION`` in the hypervisor.

 DMA Emulation
 -------------